The Nineteenth-Century Fishing Economy

 The seeming failure of the traditional fishing economy to support economic development has intrigued many scholars.
-Steven Antler's essay, "The Capitalist Underdevelopment of Nineteenth-Century Newfoundland," in Robert Brym and R. James Sacouman (eds.), Underdevelopment and Social Movements in Atlantic Canada (Toronto: New Hogtown Press), pp. 179-202, has sparked some lively discussion, as has David Alexander's "Literacy and Economic Development in Nineteenth Century Newfoundland," Acadiensis X: 1 (Autumn 1980): 3-34, which was subsequently reprinted in David Alexander, Atlantic Canada and Confederation: Essays in Canadian Political Economy (Toronto: University of Toronto Press, 1983), pp. 110-43.
-A broad overview of the relationship between resources, political strategies, and underdevelopment during the nineteenth century and into the twentieth is offered in Valerie Summers, Resource Change in a Resource Economy: The Politics of Underdevelopment in Newfoundland Since 1825 (St. John's: Breakwater, 1994).
+In the mid-1970s, Steven Antler analysed the factors contributing to the economic stagnation of Newfoundland during the nineteenth century, notwithstanding the enormous amount of wealth generated by the fishing industry and related trades; his conclusions were presented in Colonial Exploitation and Economic Stagnation in Nineteenth Century Newfoundland (PhD thesis, University of Connecticut, 1975).
+A more accessible essay which summarizes many of Antler’s conclusions appeared as "The Capitalist Underdevelopment of Nineteenth-Century Newfoundland," in Robert Brym and R. James Sacouman (eds.), Underdevelopment and Social Movements in Atlantic Canada (Toronto: New Hogtown Press, 1979), pp. 179-202, and sparked some lively discussion.
+So has David Alexander's analysis of "Literacy and Economic Development in Nineteenth Century Newfoundland," Acadiensis X: 1 (Autumn 1980): 3-34, which was subsequently reprinted in Atlantic Canada and Confederation: Essays in Canadian Political Economy (Toronto: University of Toronto Press, 1983), pp. 110-143, a posthumous collection of some of Alexander's most influential works.
+More recently, a broad overview of the relationship between resources, political strategies, and underdevelopment during the nineteenth century and into the twentieth has been offered in Valerie Summers, Resource Change in a Resource Economy: The Politics of Underdevelopment in Newfoundland Since 1825 (St. John's: Breakwater, 1994).

 If we are to assess the relationship between Newfoundlands state of economic "underdevelopment" and the commercial class that was presumably best positioned to invest in economic diversification, we need to know much more about the merchant class resident in Newfoundland.
 A significant step towards improving our knowledge about that class has been made through post-graduate dissertations, such as Newfoundland in Transition: the Newfoundland Trade and Robert Newman and Company, 1780-1805 by Margaret A. Chang (MA thesis, Memorial University of Newfoundland, 1975), Scottish Merchants in the Newfoundland Trade, 1800-1835: A Colonial Community in Transition (MA thesis, Memorial University of Newfoundland, 1987) by J.A.
 Orr – together with Orr’s more recent paper, “Scottish Merchants in St. John’s, 1780-1835,” in Alan G. Macpherson (ed.), Four Centuries and the City: Perspectives on the Historical Geography of St. John’s (St. John’s: Department of Geography, Memorial University of Newfoundland, 2005), pp. 37-52 – and Newfoundland, 1815-1840: A Study of a Mercantocracy (MA thesis, MUN, 1968) by Margaret Smith.
 One thing is becoming increasingly clear: it would be wrong to assume that the Newfoundland merchant community was conservative and resistant to economic diversity.
 In "Patrick Morris and Newfoundland Irish Immigration," in Cyril Byrne and Margaret Harry (eds.), Talamh an Eisc; Canadian and Irish Essays (Halifax: Nimbus, 1986), pp. 180-202, John Mannion demonstrates how some merchants supported efforts at economic diversification, if only to complement the fishing economy.
 Then there is the particular example of the relationship between the traditional fishing economy and investment in the shipping industry, examined in several publications by scholars involved with the Atlantic Canada Shipping Project in the 1970s.
 See Eric Sager, "The Merchants of Water Street and Capital Investment in Newfoundland's Traditional Economy," in Lewis R. Fischer and Eric Sager (eds.), The Enterprising Canadians: Entrepreneurs and Economic Development in Eastern Canada, 1820-1914 (St. John's: Maritime History Group, 1979), pp. 77-95; Eric Sager, "The Port of St. John's, Newfoundland, 1840-1889: A Preliminary Analysis," in Keith Matthews and Gerald E. Panting (eds.), Ships and Shipbuilding in the North Atlantic Region (St. John's: Atlantic Canada Shipping Project, 1978), pp. 21-39; Eric Sager and Gerry E. Panting, "Staple Economies and the Rise and Decline of the Shipping Industry in Atlantic Canada, 1820-1914," in Lewis Fischer and Gerry E. Panting (eds.), Change and Adaptation in Maritime History: The North Atlantic Fleets in the Nineteenth Century (St. John's: Maritime History Group, 1985), pp. 1-49; and Eric Sager, with Gerald Panting, Maritime Capital: The Shipping Industry in Atlantic Canada, 1820-1914 (Montreal: McGill-Queen's University Press, 1990).